StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/7) Data Visualizations for Common Statistical Test.md

 # Importance of Data Visualizations in Research

 Incorporating visualizations in research is crucial for enhancing data interpretation and communication.
-Visual representations such as graphs and charts enable researchers to discern patterns and trends within their data, this facilitates clearer insights and compelling presentations.
+Visual representations such as graphs and charts enable researchers to observe patterns and trends within their data.
 To create these visualizations, researchers should develop a code tailored to their specific data and analysis needs by utilizing programming languages like Python or R to create customizable and reproducible graphs.

 In this module, we will explore various types of graphs commonly used in research to visualize data effectively.